raspberrypilearning/hello-world-editor/en/step_2.md

 --- task ---

-Open the [Hello 🌍🌎🌏 starter project](https://editor.raspberrypi.org/python/python-hello-starter){:target="_blank"}.
+Open the [starter project](https://editor.raspberrypi.org/python/python-hello-starter){:target="_blank"}.
 The code editor will open in another browser tab.

 ![The code editor with project starter code on the left.
 On the right is the blank text output area.](images/starter_project.png)